 How do I import data?

 You can import the current CCC Excel spreadsheet version 7.0 - 9.1.
 You can request to have your data from CarbonMAP emailed to you and then import the zip folder into SIMAP.
 The link to upload your spreadsheet can be found under the "Data Mgmt" tab in the left menu.
-This feature is available for Tier 1 only.
+This feature is available for Tier 1 and Tier 2 only.

 Can I import data from the CCC and CarbonMAP?

 Yes, you can.
 Each import will have a prefix of CCC of CMAP in front of the data set.
 You may end up with duplicate values if you had data in both systems for the same fields.
 Make sure you check each data set you import to avoid double counting!
-This feature is available for Tier 1 subscribers only.
+This feature is available for Tier 1 and Tier 2 subscribers only.

 Can I keep using the CCC spreadsheet to calculate my footprint?

 The Excel-based Campus Carbon Calculator (CCC) tool has been discontinued.
 UNHSI is no longer updating emission factors and methodology for the tool, which means that it no longer provides an accurate calculation of your emissions.
 UNHSI has also discontinued user support for the CCC.
 Please do not use older versions of the CCC to calculate your footprint.

 For consistency and continued ease of data collection, we’ve made a workbook with the CCC “input worksheets” available for download for any users who would like to continue to track inventory input data in that format.
 You can import your data from the input data worksheets into SIMAP to calculate results based on the most accurate and up-to-date factors and methodologies available.
-There are two ways to enter your data: 1) You can manually copy over your data into SIMAP, or 2) you can upload your spreadsheet (either a previous versions of the CCC or the data tracking file) into SIMAP with a Tier 1 account.
+There are two ways to enter your data: 1) You can manually copy over your data into SIMAP, or 2) you can upload your spreadsheet (either a previous versions of the CCC or the data tracking file) into SIMAP with a Tier 1 or Tier 2 account.

 My data set has not imported correctly.
 Why?